The roles and responsibilities of a facilities manager (FM) are evolving, especially now that we’re in a post-pandemic workplace.

 In this ‘new normal’ and the incredibly complex and often hybrid world of work, facilities management is now a complicated, proactive, and vital department.
 And it is critical to the overall success of an organization.

-Going forward, we can only expect the roles and responsibilities of facility managers to become more technical, strategic, and indispensable.
+Going forward, we can only expect the roles of facility managers and FM responsibilities to become more technical, strategic, and indispensable.

 In this article, we explore both longstanding and new facility management tasks.
 We also review skills and certifications necessary for anyone interested in entering or excelling in this increasingly key department.

 Of course the more things change, the more they stay the same.
-That’s certainly true for the key roles and responsibilities of a facilities manager.
+That’s certainly true for the key facilities manager roles and FM responsibilities.

 With the Internet of Things (IoT), cyber threats to building automation networks, the move to hybrid work, and new health and safety standards, there’s no doubt how facility management professionals do their work is increasingly complex.